CodingTrain/QuadTree/README.md

 # QuadTree
-A QuadTree "library" (?) for JavaScript
+A QuadTree example for JavaScript with p5.js.